-For Sarah, being a PhD candidate within the Centre for Fragment-Based Design is a great opportunity to gain access to experts, expand her network and attend conferences.
+For Sarah, being a PhD candidate within the Centre for Fragment-Based Design was a great opportunity to gain access to experts, expand her network and attend conferences.

 On deciding to pursue a PhD she says “I really enjoyed my master’s degree.
 What I like even more is the opportunity to do something that could help other people and possibly contribute to fighting disease”.